Lior20/AquaFish-AI/README.md

 ### Acknowledgments

-YOLOv9 by SkalskiP
+YOLOv9 by SkalskiP,
-PyTorch
+PyTorch,
-Roboflow
+Roboflow,
 FDFML Dataset by Swinburne University of Technology